epsilonlabs/emf-rdf/README.md

 Language preferences do not apply if an explicit language tag is used: `x.property@en` will always get the `en`-tagged literals, and `x.property@` will always get the untagged literals.

+### Platform URL support

+Data and schema models can be loaded using Platform:/ URLs when using the driver in an Eclipse enviroment.
+All Platform URLs are converted to File URLs before being passed to Jena.

 ### Data models, schema models and reasoners

 RDF models are loaded as Ontology Resource Models with Jena's default OWL reasoner.